Sharon White, until recently chairman of the John Lewis Partnership, says imaginative ownership models can improve our public services

 Gareth Thomas, Chair of the All Party Parliamentary Group for Mutuals, has argued for a similar instrument to be introduced in the UK, supported by the Social Market Foundation in its 2023 report.
 So far, legislation has not been forthcoming.

 In water, given that customers cannot shop around, the focus would be best directed at how to give them more say.
 This could mean moving to a customer-owned mutual that would involve major transitional issues.
 Or it could mean customers having more say over key decisions, like the amount that is invested each year in pipe repairs to reduce sewage spills.
-This would have to be carefully and skilfully intermediated by the regulator with investors who demand a fair return.
+This would have to be carefully and skillfully intermediated by the regulator with investors who demand a fair return.

 Interestingly, there is within water a model that is not- for- profit, and not a mutual.
 Welsh Water was set up as a company limited by guarantee with a group of ‘members’ acting as the oversight body.
 It has been funded entirely through debt and any cash surpluses are used to pay down debt or lower bills.
 Whilst Welsh Water shares many of the same problems of leakages and sewage overflows as the rest of the sector, its staff and customer engagement scores are strong.